 Many states match this exemption, but in some, the thresholds are far lower.
-For example, the exemption is only $1 million in Oregon.
+For example, the exemption in Oregon is only $1 million.

-Property left to a surviving spouse is exempt from the tax in all six states, but only four states exempt transfers to descendants.
+Property left to a surviving spouse is exempt from the tax in all six states, but not all of those states exempt transfers to descendants.
 This tax is to be paid by the beneficiaries based on a percentage of the value of their inheritance.

 State and federal laws change frequently and this information may not reflect recent changes.
 For current tax advice, please consult with an accountant or an attorney.
 The information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.